 Working capital loans for charities and social enterprises experiencing disruption to their normal business model as a result of COVID-19.

-The Resilience and Recovery Loan Fund, offered by Social Investment Business (SIB), has been expanded and improved to make more loans to charities and social enterprises affected by the coronavirus pandemic.
+The Resilience and Recovery Loan Fund (RRLF), offered by Social Investment Business (SIB), has been expanded and improved to make more loans to charities and social enterprises affected by the coronavirus pandemic.
 It offers: